 Our editor, Tom Lynch!

-Tom Lynch, University of Nebraska-Lincoln, has taken over as editor in July 2013.
+Tom Lynch, University of Nebraska-Lincoln, took over as editor in July 2013.
 His first issue of WESTERN AMERICAN LITERATURE appeared in the spring of 2014.

-Anne Kaufman, Milton Academy and Bridgewater State University, and George Wolf, University of Nebraska-Lincoln, are the book review editor.
+Anne Kaufman, Milton Academy and Bridgewater State University, and George Wolf, University of Nebraska-Lincoln, are the book review editors.

 Further editorial assistants at UN-Lincoln are